- CrashPlan PRO

 - Zip file and server filesystem restores are now correctly included in the restore history count.

-- Device (push) restores performed in Code42 environments with an on-premises master server that also use Code42 cloud storage are now correctly included in the restore history count.
+- Device (push) restores performed in Code42 environments with an on-premises authority server that also use Code42 cloud storage are now correctly included in the restore history count.

 - Improves confirmation message when changing a user's archive encryption level.

 - Corrects an issue in which the hover text for the web restore button could incorrectly indicate web restores are unavailable for a destination, even though web restores are available.